Dearborn Inn

 An Elegant Step Back in Time—the Dearborn Inn

 I love a stately entrance to a hotel…after all, you only get one chance to make a first impression.
 The historic Dearborn Inn (1931) in exudes elegance.
-Driving through the wrought-iron gate up the circular drive to the hotel’s impressive façade, I felt transported…as if I were a guest at someone’s peaceful country estate (no easy feat considering the urban area of Dearborn, Michigan).
+Driving through the wrought-iron gate up the circular drive to the hotel’s impressive façade, I felt transported…as if I were a guest at someone’s peaceful country estate (no easy feat considering the urban area of Dearborn, Michigan, which is a part of the Detroit metro area).

 The welcoming staff gave us directions to our concierge-level room.
 As we passed posters and photographs of vintage automobiles, I was reminded that the hotel was the brainchild of automobile magnate, Henry Ford.
 Our classically-decorated room held a spacious desk, a nice chair and ottoman, and a comfortable bed.
 I hadn’t even finished unpacking when room service knocked on the door.
 To my delight, they delivered iced water and tasty snacks.
 We were there on a weekend, but during the week concierge guests have access to a lounge with various goodies.